RiddSanz/RiddSanz/README.md

 # 💫 About Me:
 Hi 👋!
-My Name is Parid, and i'm a Junior Developer. \n Listened to Music🎧, Sometime CTF(Capture The Flag)🚩
+My Name is Parid, and i'm a Junior Developer.

+Listened to Music🎧, Sometime CTF(Capture The Flag)🚩

 ## 🌐 Socials: